sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 I did a quick try with HashSets (and no binary fuse filter) and I'm getting times between 8 and 10 minutes.
 I think the big slow-down is `inserting` into the HashSet, rather than the contains calls.

+## Is this in fact a data-reading speed problem?

+Part of me now thinks that most of the check time is taken up by reading 827M records into system memory, in chunks or not in chunks.
+To speed this up, I think I can (a) change the file format of the listed of breached databases (here's an example where they [used a SQLite database](https://gist.github.com/timmc/df5fbb6e069fb8c1c4e181a29930ace3#file-pwned-passwords-sqlite-md)) and/or (b) use some trick like [memmap](https://docs.rs/memmap/latest/memmap/struct.Mmap.html) to not have to read the entire file into system memory.

 ## Pausing for now

 I'll keep playing with this this week, cuz I think it's interesting stuff (and if that C++ example is anything to go on, I chose a good tool for my problem).